 According to Singh, this kind of ‘fake-marriage’ scam is not uncommon in India however even for him, Singh said that a brother-sister pair was unheard of.

-Have you heard of the story?
+Have you heard of the story of these siblings who married each other?
 Let us know what you think in the comments below!
 Love you.
 No Visa required.